 - What will you grow into?
 These are system cameras.
 That means that there are lenses, flash units, and other accessories that augment the basic camera itself.
 Heck, in most lineups there are multiple cameras to choose from: you can start with a low-end one and get a more sophisticated model if you find you need more.
 So think a bit about what you're doing photographically now, and what you might want to do in the future.
-Make sure that the system you pick supports (or will support—most of these systems have Road Maps that indicate many future augmentations) what you think you'll need.
+Make sure that the system you pick supports (or will support—some of these systems have Road Maps that indicate future augmentations) what you think you'll need.
 Buying into a system that doesn't have what you need now and has provided no indication that they'll address that need in the future is a gamble.

 Raw shooters worry about what is the best they can get out of the sensor data.
 There's no clear answer to that, and the answer changes over time.
 I can post process images I took 10 years ago better than I could 10 years ago, both because I've learned more and the tools I use have gotten better.
 While raw shooters seem to think they can pick a camera based upon pixel examination or extreme engineering testing (e.g. DxoMark type data), in practice I've found few people who really understand what it is that they're looking at.
 Let me put it this way: I've shot with all of these cameras, and I've been able to get very good results with all of them while shooting raw.
 But that was generally a process of trial-and-error discovery.
 Personally, I think that we're in an era where virtually all of the sensors can provide solid data streams in reasonable light.
 Yes, the smaller the sensor is the more it might struggle in low light, though even there things are changing.
 If you're a perfectionist, sure, get lost in the pixel details.
 But if you're a photographer, understand that no matter which system you pick, it will have limits, and those limits won't be all that far off from the other systems you could have picked.